 Though all meals, most beverages, transportation from and to the airport, and much more has been taken care of with your trip payment, there are additional items which you may charged to your onboard bill.
 These include retail items (shirts, scuba accessories, etc.), scuba instruction, rentals, nitrox, alcoholic beverages, and crew gratuities.

-The bill may be paid at the end of the trip using cash, Visa or MasterCard.
+The bill may be paid at the end of the trip using cash.

 ATM machines are available in Quito, Guayaquil, Puerto Ayora and San Cristobal.

 Crew gratuities are not included in your package.